-While it can be normal for a teenager to lack confidence or be disappointed in themselves at times, people with self-esteem issues often view themselves as unable and unworthy.
+While it can be normal for a teenager to lack confidence at times, people with self-esteem issues normally view themselves differently to how others view them.

-Low self-esteem can be particularly hard for young people as it’s a time when they’re exposed to new life events, like starting high school or work, and forming new friendships and relationships.
+Low self-esteem can be particularly hard for young people especially when they’re doing things like starting high school or work, and forming new friendships and relationships.
 Keep reading to understand self-esteem issues that may come up for your teenager and ways to help your child feel better about themselves and their capabilities.

 This can help if you: